 Alternatively, if you are working for a group of companies, it may be possible to have a separate contract of employment for duties to be performed wholly outside Singapore (in respect of a non-resident employer) with a view to exclude the earnings from that offshore employment from Singapore tax.

-The IRAS routinely questions whether the duties performed inside and outside Singapore are genuinely separated and whether there are commercial and economic justifications for dual employment contracts.
+The Inland Revenue Authority of Singapore (IRAS) routinely questions whether the duties performed inside and outside Singapore are genuinely separated and whether there are commercial and economic justifications for dual employment contracts.
 Therefore, these and other points would have to be considered in assessing whether separate employments would be justifiable.
-It is expected that most people who have a bona fide reason for a split contract should qualify under The Not Ordinarily Resident Scheme (see below).
+It is expected that most people who have a bona fide reason for a split contract should qualify under The Not Ordinarily Resident Scheme (see above).
 For this reason, it is anticipated that the IRAS will closely scrutinise dual contract arrangements implemented after the introduction of the Not Ordinarily Resident Scheme in the Year of Assessment 2003.

 Letter of Guarantee (LOG)